juhp/dl-fedora/README.md

 ## Contribution
 dl-fedora is distributed under the GPL license version 3 or later.

-Please report issues or pull requests at <https://github.com/juhp/dl-fedora>.
+Please report issues or contribute at <https://github.com/juhp/dl-fedora>.